vishal-m25/Obsidian/zoho/java 11.md

 			- declared without a name, used for a short time

 ### Shadowing
-- If a declaration in the enclosing class is the same in the nested class then the field is shadowed
+- If a declaration in the enclosing class is the same in the nested class then the field of the enclosing class is shadowed
-- The enclosing class variable should be accessed with `ClassName.this.x`
+- The enclosing class variable should be accessed with **`ClassName.this.x`**

 ### Serialization
-- **it is converting of objects into byte so that it can be
+- **it is converting of objects into byte stream so that it can be
 	- saved in a file
 	- transferred through a network
 - It is done with the help of **Serializable** interface